mesurace/angularjs_karma_jasmine/README.md

 1. Create a folder.
 Let's say:- Desktop/AngularTest
 2. Open terminal and go to your folder.
-3. Make sure you have npm installed.
+3. Make sure you have npm installed.(If you don't, you can follow [these instructions](https://github.com/nodejs/node/wiki).)

           Run : npm init